California prosecutors again seek death for Scott Peterson

 Peterson was convicted of first-degree murder of his wife and second-degree murder of his unborn son.
 Peterson was arrested after Amber Frey, a massage therapist living in Fresno, told police that they began dating a month before his wife’s death, but that he had told her his wife was dead.

+Despite throwing out the death penalty, the Supreme Court said there was considerable incriminating circumstantial evidence against Peterson, including that he researched ocean currents, bought a boat without telling anyone, and couldn’t explain what type of fish he was trying to catch that day.

+He also sold his wife’s car, considered selling their house, and turned the baby nursery into a storage room before their bodies were found, the court said in August, all indicating that “he already knew Laci and Conner were never coming back.”

-California has not executed anyone since 2006 because of legal challenges, and Democratic Gov. Gavin Newsom has a moratorium on executions for as long as he is governor.
+California has not executed anyone since 2006 because of legal challenges, and Democratic Gov. Gavin Newsom issued a moratorium on executions for as long as he is governor.

 Sign up for Daily Newsletters